Monotone Lagrangians in cotangent bundles of spheres: Monotone Lagrangians in

 \begin{remark} The previous argument also goes through if $C$ is a piecewise smooth curve.
 This will be helpful in Section \ref{S:HF computations}, when computing operations $\mu^k$ involving several Lagrangians that fiber over paths in $\C$. \end{remark}

 \begin{corollary} Suppose that the simple curves $C$ and $C'$ in $\C\setminus \{-1, 1\}$ both enclose $\{-1,1\}$.
-Then, they bound the same $\sigma$-area if and only if $L_C$ and $L_{C'}$ are Hamiltonian isotopic. \end{corollary} \begin{proof} The proof is similar to that of \cite{LekiliMaydanskiy}*{Corollary 2.5}. \end{proof}
+Then, they bound the same $\sigma$-area if and only if $L_C$ and $L_{C'}$ are Hamiltonian-isotopic. \end{corollary} \begin{proof} The proof is similar to that of \cite{LekiliMaydanskiy}*{Corollary 2.5}. \end{proof}

 \begin{lemma} The Maslov index of an oriented disk in $X_n$ with boundary in $L_C$, whose boundary projects to a degree 1 cover of $C$, is $2(n-1)$.
 The Lagrangians $L_C$ are monotone with monotonicity constant $\tau_C = \frac{\int_{\Omega_C}\sigma}{2(n-1)}$, where $\Omega_C\subset \C$ is the region bounded by $C$ in the plane. \end{lemma} \begin{proof} We begin by considering the Lagrangian lift $L_0$ of the unit circle in the model Lefschetz fibration $\pi : \C^n \to \C$, where $\pi(z_1,\ldots,z_n) = z_1^2 + \ldots + z_n^2$.
 The vanishing cycle over $p\in \C\setminus \{0\}$ of a vanishing path through $p$ is